AMR 35: Reorganisation

-Initially it was intended to reform the 1re DC into the 3e DLM; its AMR 35s would then automatically reach their proper destination — within a DLM instead of a DC.
-However, plans were changed at the outbreak of the Second World War in September 1939: at mobilisation the reserve AMR squadron of the 1st DC was equipped with the Hotchkiss H35 and its stocked AMR 35s relegated to the other seven squadrons — two reserve tanks for each — and, in a number of six, to the general matériel reserve.
-At the end of 1939 1e DC was changed into the 1re Division Légère de Cavalerie.
+Initially, it was intended to reform the 1re DC into the 3e DLM; its AMR 35s would then automatically reach their proper destination — within a DLM instead of a DC.
+However, plans were changed at the outbreak of the Second World War in September 1939: on mobilisation, the reserve AMR squadron of the 1st DC was equipped with the Hotchkiss H35 and its stocked AMR 35s relegated to the other seven squadrons — two reserve tanks for each — and another six to the general matériel reserve.
+At the end of 1939, 1e DC was changed into the 1re Division Légère de Cavalerie.

 Battle of France

-In the Battle of France 120 AMR 33's and 187 ZT's were available.
-The AMR 35s were used to equip three squadrons in the 1st and 2nd DLM, 66 tanks in each division; and one squadron of 22 in the 1st Cavalry Light Division, for a total organic strength of 152; each platoon of five typically had two 13.2 mm machine-gun vehicles and three 7.5 mm machine-gun vehicles.
-The GRDI (Groupes de Reconnaissance de Division d'Infanterie) of the five DIM (Divisions d'Infanterie Motorisée), each had an antitank-platoon with two ZT2's and two ZT3s.
+In the Battle of France, 120 AMR 33s and 187 ZTs were available.
+The AMR 35s were used to equip three squadrons in the 1st and 2nd DLM, 66 tanks in each Division; and one squadron of 22 in the 1st Light Cavalry Division, for a total organic strength of 154; each platoon of five typically had two 13.2 mm machine-gun vehicles and three 7.5 mm machine-gun vehicles.
+The GRDI (Groupes de Reconnaissance de Division d'Infanterie) of the five DIM (Divisions d'Infanterie Motorisée), each had an antitank-platoon with two ZT2s and two ZT3s.

-Five AMR 35 were present in the driver school at Saumur; eight were in the general matériel reserve.
+Five AMR 35s were present in the driver school at Saumur and eight were in the general matériel reserve.

 Of the ten Renault YSs, four were used by the Cavalry, four by the Infantry and two by the Artillery.
 The Renault YS 2 prototype, despite not being made of hardened steel, was deployed by the 71e RA, the artillery regiment of 2e DLM.

-During the battle the 13.2 mm machine-gun proved to be incapable of defeating even the German armoured cars at normal combat ranges, its bullets being deflected by their sloped armour.
-However most AMR's were lost due to mechanical trouble.
+During the battle, the 13.2 mm machine-gun proved to be incapable of defeating even the German armoured cars at normal combat ranges, its bullets being deflected by their sloped armour.
+However, most AMR's were lost due to mechanical trouble.
 All vehicles assigned on 10 May had been lost by the end of the month.

 In June, an ad hoc-unit was created, the 7e DLM and part of this was the 4e RAM (Régiment de Automitrailleuses) that used some AMR 35s taken from the matériel reserve.

 German use

 The Germans used some AMR 35s as the Panzerspähwagen ZT 702 (f); the Renault YSs were also taken into service.
 The ZT4s, being brand new, were partly fitted with the 8cm schwerer Granatwerfer 34/1 in an open superstructure to produce a self-propelled 81 mm mortar; some received the AVIS-1 turret.

 Most of these vehicles were used by the occupation forces in France.
-Certain number (circa twelve including at least one mortar-equipped vehicle) were used by Panzerkampfwagen-Kompanie 539 in Prague for occupational duty in protectorate Böhmen und Mähren.
-In May 1945 three ZT4s had been captured by the Czech resistance and turned against their former owners.
+A certain number (circa twelve including at least one mortar-equipped vehicle) were used by Panzerkampfwagen-Kompanie 539 in Prague for occupational duty in the protectorate of Böhmen und Mähren.
+In May 1945, three ZT4s had been captured by the Czech resistance and turned against their former owners.